MeltwaterArchive/storyplayer/v2/modules/savaged/index.md

 It is controlled via a REST-like API, which makes it perfect for use with Storyplayer:

-1. Storyplayer starts the process that you want to test
+1. Use Storyplayer to start the process that you want to test
-1. Storyplayer then tells SavageD the process(es) to monitor
+1. Use Storyplayer to tell SavageD the process(es) to monitor
-1. When the test is finished, Storyplayer then tells SavageD what to stop monitoring
+1. When the test is finished, use Storyplayer to tell SavageD to stop monitoring

 This is much easier than trying to manipulate config files, and because you don't need to restart SavageD to change what it is monitoring, it's great for monitoring different phases of a complex story.